[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 Exceptions.
 The provisions § 880-2A shall not apply:

-In designated sleeping quarters within a lodging establishment that are available for rent to guests accounting for no more than 25% of the total number of lodging units within any single lodging establishment, as defined by this chapter.
+In designated sleeping quarters within a lodging establishment that are available for rent to guests accounting for no more than 25% of the total number of lodging units within any single lodging establishment, as defined by this article.

-In private residences, except when used as a child care, adult day-care, or health-care facility, or when operated as a business or other entity which would otherwise fall within the restrictions of this chapter.
+In private residences, except when used as a child care, adult day-care, or health-care facility, or when operated as a business or other entity which would otherwise fall within the restrictions of this article.

 In drinking establishments opened prior to September 26, 2006, provided that: